-- 61. We consider that the consultation process should reflect how material the changes are that we would be consulting on, and the anticipated level of stakeholder interest in the proposed changes. - 62.
-The Stage One proposed amendments are of relatively low materiality, with the future revenue impact being substantially lower than the 1% revenue threshold typically used as a benchmark in price path reconsideration, 23 and we consider the proposed Stage One changes are therefore likely to be of limited interest to stakeholders other than Transpower.
-However, as described above, the Stage One actual expenditure at \$[5.0] million is only the first tranche of the total TPM development, establishment and systems costs.
-While that Stage One expenditure is a relatively small amount, as noted above Transpower has estimated that the total TPM costs will be approximately \$27.4 million for opex and capex combined. - 63.
-In addition, we do not consider the changes would be 'non-material' changes for the purposes of section 52Q(1).
-They would be a change to the Commission's decision from November 2019 in terms of how much money Transpower will be allowed to recover, and therefore may be of interest to stakeholders and other interested parties.
-We therefore wish to consult with interested parties before we make a final decision on the Stage One amendments.
+- 54. The Stage One proposed amendments are of relatively low materiality, with the future revenue impact being substantially lower than the 1% revenue threshold typically used as a benchmark in price path reconsideration.21 - 55.
+However, as described above, the Stage One actual expenditure at \$5.0 million is only the first tranche of the total TPM development, establishment and systems costs.
+While that Stage One expenditure is a relatively small amount, as noted above, Transpower has estimated that the total TPM costs will be approximately \$27.4 million for opex and capex combined. - 56.
+In addition, we did not consider the changes would be 'non-material' changes for the purposes of section 52Q(1).
+They are a change to the Commission's decision from November 2019 in terms of how much money Transpower will be allowed to recover, and therefore would be of interest to stakeholders and other interested parties.
+We consulted on our draft decisions accordingly.